-Low priority cases will be minor breaches of planning control.
-We will aim to start investigating cases that are likely to be a low priority by visiting the site within six weeks of receiving a complaint.
-We will then decide what further action to take, if any, within six weeks of the site visit.
+2.7 Low priority cases will be minor breaches of planning control.
+We will aim to start investigating cases that are likely to be a medium priority by visiting the site within four weeks of receiving a complaint.
+We will then decide what further action to take, if any, within eight weeks of the site visit..
 Examples of low priority cases are as follows: